ABI-Technical-Test/V1/README.md

 * Database implementation is not required, feel free to stub out any data access.
 * Code following SOLID principles
 * Please put the code into a DropBox, OneDrive, GoogleDrive etc and share the link with DL-A-Global-AgribusinessDevelopers@ihsmarkit.com
+* Keep the code clean, simple and easily readable
+* If you want you can include a readme file to talk about your thought process

 ## Thank you, and good luck!!